phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.add_dataset.md

     the observables.
 For light curves this should be left at None to always compute the light curve for the entire system.
-See above for the valid options for `component` and how it will default if not provided based on the value of `kind`.
+See above for the valid options for `component` and how it will default if not provided based on the value of `kind` as well as how it affects the application of any passed values to `**kwargs`.
-* `dataset` (string, optional): name of the newly-created feature.
+* `dataset` (string, optional): name of the newly-created dataset.
 * `overwrite` (boolean, optional, default=False): whether to overwrite an existing dataset with the same `dataset` tag.
-If False, an error will be raised.
+If False, an error will be raised if a dataset already exists with the same name.
 * `**kwargs`: default values for any of the newly-created parameters (passed directly to the matched callabled function).
+See examples above for acceptable formats.

 Returns
 ---------